 Mrinalini Sarabhai, one of the most renowned and prolific practitioners of classical Indian dance, was born in Chennai 1918, she was educated in Switzerland, her native India and the American Academy of Dramatic Arts.
 By her early twenties, Mrinalini had already performed in India, Europe and America with her company.

-This portrait was painted during her first London appearance in 1949 at St Martin's Theater in London's West End with the "Ballets Hindous" which also performed in Geneva, Lucerne and Brussels in the same year.
+This portrait was painted during her first London appearance in 1949 at St Martin's Theatre in London's West End with the "Ballets Hindous" which also performed in Geneva, Lucerne and Brussels in the same year.
 At the time the portrait was painted Selim was studying in London on a government scholarship and mixing in artistic and musical circles where he encountered Mrinalini.
 He started at the Chelsea School of Art in January 1946, but moved to the Slade School of Fine Art in September of that same year.

 A painting by Charles Hossein Zenderoudi (Iran1937) estimated to sell for £80,000 to £110,000 sold for £158,500.
 A renowned scholar and translator of Persian literature and a leading Iranian neo-traditionalist Charles Hossein Zenderoudi's picture is arguably one of the finest examples of the artists work from the 1970's, when he shifted his focus away from dense talismanic imagery and placed a greater focus on recurring letterforms.

 Another prominent highlight of the sale was a very rare early work by Iranian artist Farhad Moshiri, a mixed media assemblage from the 1990's which made £72,100.
 Inspired by Rauschenberg's "Combine's" and the artistic vocabulary of the proto-pop art movement, the work was executed in 1994, making it the earliest Moshiri to be offered at public auction.